ibm-cloud-docs/power-iaas/network-architecture.md

 ### Connecting a PER-enabled {{site.data.keyword.powerSys_notm}} to Classic Infrastructure
 {: #per-classic}

-Establish a connection between PER-enabled {{site.data.keyword.powerSys_notm}} workspace and the classic infrastructure that uses the local routing of transit gateway with no additional transit gateway charges when the following conditions are satisfied:
+Establish a connection between PER-enabled {{site.data.keyword.powerSys_notm}} workspace and the classic infrastructure by using local routing of transit gateway with no additional transit gateway charges.
+For such connection the following conditions should be satisfied:
--	The workspace and the classic infrastructure are in the same region.
+-	The workspace and the classic infrastructure should be in the same region.
 -	The workspace should be connected to a transit gateway.
-A workspace that is not PER-enabled will use a direct link-based connection to connect the {{site.data.keyword.powerSys_notm}} workspace with classic infrastructure.
-A transit gateway is not required in this case as the direct link has the virtual connection that can reach the classic infrastructure.

 ![Connecting PER workspace with classic](./images/1_PER_classic.svg "Connecting PER workspace with classic infrastructure"){: caption="Figure 10.
 Connecting PER workspace with classic" caption-side="bottom"}